-Probably one of the most recognised breeds in the world, the Dachshund comes in six varieties - Long Haired, Short Haired and Wire Haired and all three of these varieties come in Standard size and Miniature size.
+Dachshunds areprobably one of the most recognised breeds in the world, and this breed of dog comes in six varieties - Long Haired, Short Haired and Wire Haired and all three of these varieties come in Standard size and Miniature size.
 (There is also a third size - "Rabbit", which is not recognised by the US or UK Kennel Cubs but is recognised by the other 83 countries in the World Canine Federation)

 |Friendliness Towards Strangers|